 Friend of the Court

-Troubleshooting is an immediate alternative dispute resolution process where the parents attend a joint session with a FOC evaluator/mediator.
+Troubleshooting is where the parents attend a joint session with a FOC evaluator.
 At the discretion of the Court there may be a fee for your custody and/or parenting time troubleshoot.
 The Order referring your case to the Friend of the Court office will address the fee amount, how the amount is to be proportioned between the parents and whether or not the fee is waived or reserved.
 If the fee has been reserved the evaluator may address the fee in their recommendation.
 The total fee needs to be paid at the Friend of the Court Office, cash or money order ONLY, prior to the troubleshooting appointment.
 If the fee is not paid prior to your scheduled appointment your troubleshoot will be TERMINATED.
 If one parent pays and the other parent fails to pay the fee your troubleshoot will be TERMINATED.
 Your troubleshoot WILL NOT BE HELD if the entire fee is not paid in full.
 Troubleshooting was designed to be an expedited process allowing the parents more time to fully discuss, explore and explain the issues than they may have received in a hearing.
-The goal of this process is to gather information, and also to assist the parents in resolving their dispute regarding the children.
 At a session at the FOC office, often scheduled the week following the motion hearing, a FOC evaluator/mediator will gather applicable information to determine the best interest of the children under Michigan's Child Custody Act Factors.

 Should my attorney attend?